What is this?

 How does this work?

 netboot.xyz uses an open source tool called iPXE.
 The bootloader calls to a webserver that hosts that the iPXE source files.
 The iPXE source files contain menus and logic that understand how the various Linux installers operate.
 When you select an Operating System, netboot.xyz retrieves the images from the project directory when possible or known and trusted performant mirrors.
 The location the file is pulled from is always displayed during retrieval.
+From the very beginning, we have made it a priority to make sure that the source code for the project is open and available for review so that our users can view and understand what is happening.

 What is PXE Booting?